cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 4. Mini Game: Refers to the mini-games of various manufacturers' platforms, such as WeChat Mini Games and Huawei Quick Game Waiting;
 5. Android

-For the detail of the texture compression support of the platforms, please refer to [Compressed Texture Chapter](../../asset/compress-texture.md) documentation.
+For the detail of the texture compression support of the platforms, please refer to the [Compressed Texture Chapter](../../asset/compress-texture.md) documentation.

 ### Add / remove texture compression presets